tonipow3ll/Horiseon/README.md

 # Horiseon , Code Refactor

+### For this assignment we were tasked with updating HTML and CSS to meet modern accesibility standards, as well as follow semenatic HTML guidelines.
-### Updated HTML / CSS for better accesibility as well as better SEO
+### In this file I have updated HTML / CSS for better accesibility as well as better SEO (search engine optimization)
 #### I have made comments on the HTMl and CSS Style sheet with changes I made
+#### Below is a screenshot of the final product as it appears on the web.